HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 2.md

 You can create a Supplemental policy for more than 1 app at a time by browsing for multiple apps' install directories using the commands below.

-### Based on App's install directory and other signals
+### Based on App’s Install Directory and Other Signals

 ```powershell
 Edit-WDACConfig -AllowNewApps -SuppPolicyName "App's Name" -PolicyPath "C:\DefaultWindowsPlusBlockRules.xml"